Deep Clustering for Data Cleaning and Integration: Experimental Setup

-Setting the number of clusters K in advance gives the SC methods an (in a sense unfair) advantage as they are given the (unknown) ground truth value for K. In contrast, DC methods only take K to initialize the centers of the clusters for pre-training.
-Subsequently, the DC methods work out K without taking a GT value in training, and in practice, it may not be possible to establish the correct K. As such, the DC methods are more flexible in their ability to automatically estimate the number of clusters without the need for prior knowledge of K.
+Setting the number of clusters $K$ in advance gives the SC methods an (in a sense unfair) advantage as they are given the (unknown) Gound Truth (GT) value for $K$.
+In contrast, DC methods only take $K$ to initialize the centers of the clusters for pre-training.
+Subsequently, the DC methods work out $K$ without taking a GT value in training, and in practice, it may not be possible to establish the correct $K$.
+As such, the DC methods are more flexible in their ability to automatically estimate the number of clusters without the need for prior knowledge of $K$.

 We used the scikit-learn implementations ~\cite{scikit-learn} of the SC algorithms.
 A detailed overview of the experimental framework is presented in Figure \ref{fig:Expframwork}, which consists of three main phases from left to right.
 Firstly, the raw data is preprocessed to remove high-level syntactic errors.
 In the second phase, the preprocessed data is fed to the embedding module to generate dense representations.
 Lastly, dense representations are further enhanced in the clustering module and final clustering assignments are produced.